gpetty/classification/README.md

 # Pairwise Similarity Partitioning algorithm

-Python code implementing and demonstrating the Pairwise Similarity Partitioning algorithm described by Petty (2022): The Pairwise Similarity Partitioning algorithm: a method for unsupervised partitioning of geoscientific and other datasets using arbitrary similarity metrics.  *Artificial Intelligence for the Earth Systems* (accepted).
+Python code implementing and demonstrating the Pairwise Similarity Partitioning algorithm described by Petty (2022): The Pairwise Similarity Partitioning algorithm: a method for unsupervised partitioning of geoscientific and other datasets using arbitrary similarity metrics.  *Artificial Intelligence for the Earth Systems* ([link](https://doi.org/10.1175/AIES-D-22-0005.1)).

-Files in this archive include the followiing:
+Files in this archive include the following:

-* **PSP_Preprint2.pdf** — a preprint of the paper describing the algorithm as accepted by Artificial Intelligence for the Earth Systems (not yet copy-edited for publication).
+* **PSP_Preprint2.pdf** — a preprint of the paper describing the algorithm as accepted by *Artificial Intelligence for the Earth Systems* (not yet copy-edited for publication), now published in final form [here](https://doi.org/10.1175/AIES-D-22-0005.1).
 * **PSP_minimal.py** — a minimal implementation of the PSP algorithm consisting solely of a function definition.
 * **PSP.py** - a complete module implementating a PSP class with associated methods; required by many of the Jupyter notebooks listed below.
 * **PSP_DemoData1**  — a binary file containing the mock dataset used to create Figs. 2-7 of the above paper.
 Might not be portable.